jonathan-sitterley/mean-hello-world/README.md

         - Update mongodb connection host and port with environment variables
         - Set environment variables in env.bat
         - Set environment variables in docker-compose file (host name must equal mongo service name and db port must match mongo service port)
         - Add restart policy to docker-compose to use docker as a process manager
+        - Persist data by adding a volume

 ## Usage